akuz/thungchanghill/10_rooms.md

 <p>
 We currently have 3 cottages available for our guests.
-Each cottage consists of two rooms separated by an outside deck of approximatelly one meter wide, which allows for a comfortable noise isolation between the rooms (in case you only book one of the rooms).
+Each cottage consists of two rooms (with separate entries) divided by an outside deck of approximatelly one meter wide, which allows for a comfortable noise isolation between the rooms (in case you only book one of the rooms).
 The cottages are located